tholonia/iching_cli/book/v2/markdown/hexagram_15.md

 ##### *The Equilibrium of Marcus Aurelius*

 #### In 161 CE, upon assuming the throne of the Roman Empire, Marcus Aurelius faced the challenge of leading a vast dominion.
 Rather than succumbing to the intoxicating pull of power, he embraced a philosophy of balance and moderation.
 Through his rigorous self-discipline and simple lifestyle, Marcus sought to maintain harmony within himself and the empire.
 His diaries, known as "Meditations," became a testament to his internal quest for equilibrium amidst external pressures.
 Guided by stoic teachings, he managed to rule with wisdom and restraint.
 As his reign progressed, Marcus navigated through treacherous times by aligning his personal virtues with the broader needs of his empire, crafting a legacy not of conquest, but of thoughtful governance.
 Though he faced continuous conflict, Marcus's commitment to balance allowed him to guide Rome toward stability.
-His life embodied the profound understanding that true strength lies in maintaining equilibrium—a principle that continues to resonate throughout history.
+His life embodied the profound understanding that true strength lies in maintaining equilibrium, a principle that continues to resonate throughout history.

 <div style="font-size: 8pt;font-style:italic">Source: Meditations by Marcus Aurelius, Marcus Aurelius: A Life by Frank McLynn (2009), The History of the Decline and Fall of the Roman Empire by Edward Gibbon</div>